postgresml/pgcat/README.md

 ### Tests

-You can just PgBench to test your changes:
+Quickest way to test your changes is to use pgbench:

 ```
 pgbench -i -h 127.0.0.1 -p 6432 && \